CarlG96/Carl-sKnowledge/Azure/Compute/Functions.md

 You can use Azure Functions as the backend logic of your APIs or integration with other services or APIs.

 Azure Functions are event-driven applications, driven by triggers.

+# Durable Functions

+Used to develop stateful functions within a serverless computing environment.